Our People

 Parker Kalan earned his M.S. in Biological Sciences from California Polytechnic University where he focused on fisheries and ecology and published research on the role of Pacific lamprey (Entosphenus tridentatus) in water quality.
 He joined Tenera 2015 and since has been a dynamic part of the team taking on additional leadership and responsibility as his experience grows.
 Parker assists with work out at Diablo including: intertidal and subtidal sampling, diver operations and boat operations.
 Additionally he has been part of the core staff collecting plankton samples, sediment samples, and running offshore operations.
 He has worked extensively managing deployment and maintenance of marine environmental instrumentation such as Seabird and HOBO devices.
 In addition to marine studies, Parker is committed to restoring and protecting anadromous watersheds.
 In his free time Parker enjoys backpacking, surfing, and fishing.

-Hailey Whitehead
+Hailey Lynn

 Senior Scientist